dslps-iscte/JavaScript/README.md

 # JavaScript
-In this repository I will publish my javascript projects, mainly from CodeAcademy.
+In this repository I will publish my JavaScript projects, mainly from Codecademy.